richardanaya/luckyshot/README.md

 # Luckyshot

-A powerful CLI tool that enhances AI coding assistants by intelligently selecting relevant context from your codebase using RAG (Retrieval Augmented Generation).
+A powerful CLI tool that enhances code understanding by using RAG (Retrieval Augmented Generation) to find and analyze relevant files in your codebase.

-## The Problem

-When using AI coding assistants like GitHub Copilot, Aider, or Continue.dev, one of the biggest challenges is selecting which files to include as context.
-Including too many files overwhelms the AI with irrelevant information, while missing crucial files leads to incomplete understanding and poor suggestions.

-Luckyshot solves this by using AI embeddings to automatically find the most relevant files in your codebase for any given query or task.
-Instead of manually selecting files or using simple text search, Luckyshot uses semantic search to understand the meaning and relationships between your code files.

 ## Features

-- File scanning and embedding generation
+- File scanning with customizable chunk sizes and overlap
-- Semantic search across codebase
+- Semantic search using OpenAI embeddings
+- Support for piped input and file suggestions
-- Intelligent answers using context-aware prompts
+- Intelligent context expansion

 ## Installation